Deqo Mohamed: Career

 After her studies, Mohamed immigrated to the US as a refugee in 2003.
 During this time she worked in multiple labs and was granted US citizenship in 2008.
 In 2010 she gave a TEDtalk alongside her mother Dr Hawa Abdi about their medical clinic.
-She returned to Somalia in 2011, feeling a sense of responsibility to help the situation in the country.
+She returned to Somalia in 2007, feeling a sense of responsibility to help the situation in the country.
 She was chosen as a mentee for the Bank of America Global Ambassadors Program in 2014.

-Mohamed is currently CEO of the Dr Hawa Abdi Foundation in the US and works on the ground at Hope Village.
-The foundation aims "to create access to basic human rights in Somalia through building sustainable institutions in healthcare, education, agriculture, and social entrepreneurship".
-Hope Village consists of a hospital, a primary school, a high school, a women's education centre, agricultural projects, a sanitation program and a refuge for families.
+Mohamed is currently the Executive Director of Hagarla Institute and a board member of the Dr. Hawa Abdi Foundation in the US and works on the ground in Somalia nationwide to improve access to quality healthcare.
+The foundation aims to fund the ground project and Hagarla Institute to deliver serves, public health awareness, and training medical professionals "to create access to basic human rights in Somalia through building sustainable institutions in healthcare, education, agriculture, and social entrepreneurship".
+Hope Village consists of a hospital, a primary school, a high school, a women's education centre, agricultural projects, a sanitation program, and a refuge for families.
 Mohamed is also a visiting lecturer at the African Leadership University School of Business, Rwanda.